ForNeVeR/Cerebellum/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Cerebellum uses components of erlang-beanstalk by Tim Fletcher.
+See file License-beanstalk.txt for licensing info.

 Building
 ========
 To build current version of source code, execute following commands: